DROW OF PORPHYRA FAQ

 Q: What roleplaying game rules does this supplement use, and can it be used with other game systems?

-A: It is designed for d20, with Pathfinder power levels in mind, but it can easily be adapted to other systems.
+A: It's designed for d20, with 1st edition Pathfinder power levels in mind, but it can easily be adapted to other systems.

 Q: Are the new feats, spells etc. suitable for characters of all levels, or is it targeted at low, mid or high level characters?

 A: There are often new feats and features given in the various chapters.
 Most of them are aimed at low and mid level characters.
-Perhaps more advanced options will be available in a future supplement, but in the meantime, once you get to know each tribe, it will not be difficult to match them with features from other books or of your own making.
+Once you get to know each tribe, it won't be difficult to match them with features from other books or of your own making.

 Q: Is it in the format of an adventure module or a source book?

-A: It is not an adventure module; it's a supplement that aims to give you enough information to use these drow in whichever adventures you have in mind.
+A: It is not an adventure module; it's a supplement that gives you enough information to use these drow in whichever adventures you have in mind.

 Q: Does it require a working knowledge of the drow from a different publisher (i.e. forgotten realms or eberon)?